 The English Department in Fort Hill Integrated College is vibrant and forward thinking.
-It aims to provide a learning environment which promotes an enjoyment of the subject.
-Our team of English specialists promote a rich and varied curriculum that enables students to fulfil their maximum potential in all skills areas, both in the classroom and in examinations.
+We aim to provide a learning environment which promotes enjoyment of all aspects of English.
+Our team of eight English specialists promote a rich and varied curriculum that enables students to grow in confidence and fulfil their maximum potential in all skills areas, both inside and outside the classroom, and in examinations.

-Drama is studied by all pupils in Years 8 – 10 as an integral part of the English Curriculum.
+All KS3 pupils can expect to study Drama as an integral part of the English Curriculum.
+Pupils enjoy engaging with and performing Drama texts from Anne Fine’s Blabbermouth to the ever-popular Blood Brothers by Willy Russell in Year 10.
 Key skills such as hot-seating, conscience alley, tableaux, freeze frame and thought tracking are explored fully.

 “…prose; words in their best order;

 poetry – the best words in the best order.”

 GCSE English Literature:

 Pupils who choose to study English Literature at GCSE will complete the CCEA English Literature course.

 The CCEA GCSE English Literature specification encourages students to be enthusiastic, independent, imaginative, critical and analytical readers.
 It aims to increase their enjoyment of reading, helping to nurture a lifelong love of literature.